 The diversity of Indian states is not limited to their food, cultural celebrations or language but to how many different states and districts have interacted with physical activities and sports.
 India is known to be home to many traditional and unique sports, a few of which today have also made it to global and native professional leagues, such as Kabaddi.

-Read More: Kabaddi: India’s Fastest Growing Sport
+Read More: Kabaddi: India’s Fastest-Growing Sport

-These sports are widely celebrated with zeal in their respective states and in our digital world today many of these have become popular via reality TV series or social media.
+These sports are widely celebrated with zeal in their respective states, and in our digital world today, many of these have become popular via reality TV series or social media.
 Let’s take a look into what are these famous native sports of Indian states:

 Read More: E-commerce for Sports

-Boat rowing is an international sport today that is also part of the Olympics and played by many IVY league universities across the globe.
+Boat rowing is an international sport today that is also part of the Olympics and is played by many IVY league universities across the globe.

-Essentially played between two teams, nine players of one team sit on their knees (chasing team) with three extra players (defending team) who have to try and avoid being touched by the members of another opposing team.
+Essentially played between two teams, nine players of one team sit on their knees (chasing group) with three extra players (defending team) who have to try and avoid being touched by the members of another opposing team.